ap--/python-oceanoptics/README.md

-# TESTING BRANCH

-Might not actually work in the current state!
+## Ocean Optics python module ##

+This python module provides access to some basic functionality of some [Ocean Optics](http://www.oceanoptics.com/) spectrometers.
+This software is not associated with Ocean Optics.
+Use it at your own risk.

+It is currently working with:

-## Ocean Optics python module
+## Ocean Optics python module ##

 Currently working with: